-If you are thinking of transferring your assets, you should contact your county Division of Family and Children Services case worker prior to the transfer to evaluate how the transfer may affect your Medicaid eligibility to find out what penalties may be applicable.
+If you are thinking of transferring your assets, you should contact your county DFCS case worker prior to the transfer to evaluate how the transfer may affect your Medicaid eligibility to find out what penalties may be applicable.

-Since for eligibility, Medicaid recipients with spouses legitimately had up to 12 months to make the transfer prior to the implementation of this program does the state intend to recover property that was transferred by a recipient to his/her spouse after qualifying for Medicaid?
+Because Medicaid recipients with spouses had up to 12 months to make the transfer prior to the implementation of this program, does the state intend to recover property that was transferred by a recipient to his/her spouse after qualifying for Medicaid?

 Whatever the recipient does under the eligibility rules is still allowed.
 DCH simply recommends that the recipient confirm any transfer with the caseworker because DCH will speak to the caseworker after the recipient's death and if the caseworker did not know about the transfer, did not authorize it and indicates that it was not done under the eligibility rules then DCH will also have a problem with it.
-DCH's look-back for Estate Recovery to determine sales and/or transfers is 36 months prior to 2006 and 60 months thereafter.
+DCH's look-back for estate recovery to determine sales and/or transfers was 36 months prior to 2006 and is 60 months thereafter.